thediveo/lxkns/README.md

 ### lxkns REST Service

-To give the lxkns discovery servicea test drive:
+To give the containerized lxkns discovery service a test drive (needs Docker with docker-compose to be installed):

 1. `make deploy`,
 2. and then navigate to http://localhost:5010/api/namespaces.
 You'll be greeted